 - How can I tell the difference between a benign and cancerous breast lump?

 - How frequently should I get a mammogram or other cancer screening?

-- Am I at increased risk for the development of breast cancer?
+- Am I at increased risk for breast cancer?

 A note from Cleveland Clinic